"I'm Selling My Annuity Before My Bills Are Late!"

 Answers to Questions About Selling My Annuity

 Do annuity stipulations confuse you?
-Such as: getting the court's approval, selling annuity payments and calculating the amount you’ll get, is sometimes very difficult and extremely confusing.
-So we've posted some answers to the most common issues and questions you might have before you choose to sell your annuities.
+Such as: getting the court's approval, selling your future annuity payments and calculating the amount you’ll get, is sometimes very difficult and extremely confusing.
+So we've posted some answers to the most common issues and questions you might have.
+This can help you before you choose to sell your annuities.

 An annuity is a type of financial product that can be sold by insurance companies.
-Annuities consist of a lump sum amount that will usually be divided into small annual payments to be cashed out steadily over the years in the future.
+Annuities consist of a lump sum amount that will usually be divided into small annual payments.
+These payments are cashed out steadily over the years in the future.
+Typically five, ten and twenty years.
 People often buy annuities to set up a steady source of income for their retirement years.
 Others receive annuities as a structured settlement following an injury accident.
 Annuities can also provide financial security for those who don’t have pensions.
-They can be customized for each person in regards to size and regularity of payment based on your retirement needs.
+They can be customized for each person in regards to size and regularity of payment.
+Ask your financial professional to base it on your retirement needs.

-Many companies will advertise to buy your annuity, but not all companies are the same regarding how much they will pay and the length and difficulty of the process.
+Many companies will advertise to buy your annuity, but not all companies are the same regarding how much they will pay and the length and difficulty of the process to sell payment.
 Our partner, DRB Capital, specializes in buying all kinds of annuities and structured settlements, and is one of the leaders regarding having experience in buying, selling and converting structured settlements into quick cash for our clients; their services are professional, transparent and completely legal.

 Selling structured settlement doesn’t have to be the end of your retirement plan, as different scenarios of purchase can be provided that will help you design better insurance for your financial future.